7RU7H/Archive/Tools/Forensics/Volatility.md

 vacdump - `.vacdump` - extract the range of pages described by a VAD node

-vadinfo - `.vadinfo` - VAD is [B Dolan-Gavitt](https://www.sciencedirect.com/science/article/pii/S1742287607000503)Virtual Address Descriptor tree is used by the Windows memory manager to describe memory ranges used by a process - [Andreas Fortuna](https://andreafortuna.org/2017/07/10/volatility-my-own-cheatsheet-part-3-process-memory/):
+vadinfo - `.vadinfo` - VAD is [B Dolan-Gavitt](https://www.sciencedirect.com/science/article/pii/S1742287607000503) Virtual Address Descriptor tree is used by the Windows memory manager to describe memory ranges used by a process - [Andreas Fortuna](https://andreafortuna.org/2017/07/10/volatility-my-own-cheatsheet-part-3-process-memory/):
 -   The address of the MMVAD structure in kernel memory
 -   The starting and ending virtual addresses in process memory that the MMVAD structure pertains to
 -   The VAD Tag